webxos/macroslow/homelab/page_5.md

 # 🐉 CHIMERA 2048-AES Homelab: Page 5 – Software Installation and Configuration

 This page guides you through installing and configuring the software stack for your **CHIMERA 2048-AES Homelab** across Budget, Mid-Tier, and High-End builds.
-The process includes setting up **Ubuntu**, **NVIDIA CUDA**, and **MACROSLOW CHIMERA 2048-AES SDK** dependencies to support quantum, AI, and IoT workloads.
+The process includes setting up **Ubuntu**, **NVIDIA CUDA**, and **MACROSLOW CHIMERA 2048-AES SDK** dependencies, ensuring compatibility with quantum, AI, and IoT workloads.

 ## 🛠️ Installation Steps